aomsin2526/BadWDSD/README.md

 This is a hardware modchip for **Sony PlayStation 3**.
 By using **Raspberry Pi Pico (RP2040)**, It is possible for non-CFW compatible models to boot **qCFW**.

+# Support me

+If you like my work, please consider support me at [Ko-fi](https://ko-fi.com/aomsin2526)!

 # Supported models

 All **CECH-2500**